The Best Moist Carrot Cake

 STORAGE AND FREEZING

-Cover leftover frosted cake tightly or store it in an air tight container in the fridge.
+Cover leftover frosted cake tightly or store it in an air-tight container in the fridge.
 The cake is best eaten within 4-5 days.
-I prefer to serve the cake at room temperature, so let the cake sit out for an hour prior to serving it.
+I prefer to serve the cake at room temperature, so let the cake sit out for an hour before serving it.

 Make ahead – This carrot cake gets better with time, the flavours develop, the moisture prevails, and the cream cheese frosting sets into the layers.
 You can make and frost the cake a day in advance.